Very Cheesy Cheese Scones

 Ingredients

-• 450 g self raising flour plus extra for rolling
+- 450 g self raising flour see Recipe Note1

-• 250 ml yogurt (or milk or buttermilk or any of these diluted with water) plus extra for brushing the tops of the scones
+- 250 - 300 ml yogurt (or milk, buttermilk or a combination) plus optional extra for brushing the tops of the scones

 Instructions